fabiovila/fs2ch/README.md

-# Easy embed file systems in C/C++ applications
+# Easily embed existing filesystem in C/C++ applications

-Recursively search for files in the current or specified path and creates a C Include file with the struct
+Recursively search for files in current or specified path and creates a C Include file with array of follow struct:

 ```
 struct {
-  const char *name;
+  const char *name;             // Name of file
-  const char *mime;
+  const char *mime;             // Mime Type
-  int size;
+  int size;                     // Size
-  const unsigned char *data;
+  const unsigned char *data;    // file content
  };
 ```

 This struct is defined as `const volatile stFile __attribute__ ((section (".rodata"))) fsFiles[];`

-You get the number of files found - and the fsFiles size - from `#define FS_FILES	X`
+You get the number of files found ( and the fsFiles size ) from `#define FS_FILES	X`

 ## Usage:
 ```